What Amazon sales tax policy means for FBA sellers

 The new Amazon sales tax policy applies only to sales made directly by Amazon, or a bit more than half the sales on the site.
 If you’re a third-party seller on Amazon, even if you use FBA, this Amazon sales tax policy doesn’t have a direct impact on the states where you need to collect and remit sales taxes.

-If you don’t have nexus in one of the newest Amazon sales tax states (Arkansas, Hawaii, Idaho, Iowa, Louisiana, Maine, Mississippi, Missouri, Nebraska, New Mexico, Oklahoma, Rhode Island, South Dakota [wrong link], Utah, and Wyoming), you won’t need to register to collect and remit sales tax in those states.
-Amazon doesn’t have FBA fulfillment warehouses in those states (yet), so your products won’t hang out and create nexus there.
+If you don’t have -sales-tax-guide in one of the newest Amazon sales tax states (Arkansas, Hawaii, Idaho, Iowa, Louisiana, Maine, Mississippi, Missouri, Nebraska, New Mexico, Oklahoma, Rhode Island, South Dakota, Utah, and Wyoming), you won’t need to register to collect and remit sales tax in those states.
+Amazon doesn't have FBA fulfillment warehouses in those states (yet), so your products won’t hang out and create nexus there.

 The future of Amazon sales tax